 $1,400,000.00 for a woman who was involved in a car crash and needed a cervical fusion as well as a shoulder surgery for a torn rotator cuff known as an arthroscopic procedure.
 This case was settled on the record in the trial court.

 $1,400,000.00 for a woman who slipped and fell on a puddle in an elementary school staircase.
 She required a lumbar spinal fusion with a spinal cord stimulator implanted.
-Usually the injuries sustained would be worth even more but the liability was extremely difficult since it was a slip & fall due to tracked in water from the rain near an exit door so we felt this was fair value considering all the circumstances.
+Usually, the injuries sustained would be worth even more but the liability was extremely difficult since it was a slip & fall due to tracked-in water from the rain near an exit door so we felt this was fair value considering all the circumstances.

 When filing a lawsuit to recover fair and reasonable compensation for a spinal fusion personal injury case, a lawyer has to overcome certain difficulties or obstacles.
-A major difficulty is what to do when there is insufficient insurance ?
+A major difficulty is what to do when there is insufficient insurance?
 For example, in New York, the minimal insurance limits are a miserly $25,000 per person limit.
 If a patient requires a spinal fusion usually the insurance company will tender the $25,000.

-However with some insurance companies we have seen refusal to tender small policy limits of $100,000 in a spinal fusion case citing issues of liability, causation, and other defenses.
+However, with some insurance companies, we have seen refusal to tender small policy limits of $100,000 in a spinal fusion case citing issues of liability, causation, and other defenses.
 Most often the insurance company will say the surgery was NOT caused by this crash but rather was degenerative meaning it came from the normal aging process.

 An experienced plaintiff’s personal injury trial lawyer will call treating doctors to testify that your injuries were caused by the crash and are not a coincidental result of degenerative disc disease that everyone eventually gets just from living their lives.

-When an insurance company refuses to tender small policy limits of $25,000 or $100,000 given overwhelming evidence of clear liability and damages that justify well above these limits, a lawyer can “open” the policy in a subsequent bad faith lawsuit.
+When an insurance company refuses to tender small policy limits of $25,000 or $100,000 given overwhelming evidence of clear liability and damages that justify well above these limits, a lawyer can “open” the policy in a subsequent bad-faith lawsuit.
 In New York, bad faith law is weak compared to other states like Washington, California, and Oregon who have better bad faith laws for plaintiffs.

 A spinal fusion is usually a permanent injury since the herniated disc must be removed and replaced with an artificial implant followed by hardware to fuse the two adjoining vertebrae.
-This results in a prolonged recovery and permanent limitation of motion, nerve damage, possible side effects, need for revision surgeries, and lifelong pain and suffering.
+This results in prolonged recovery and a permanent limitation of motion, nerve damage, possible side effects, need for revision surgeries, and lifelong pain and suffering.

 Ultimately this is a decision each patient has to make with their doctor.
-Usually an individual tries conservative treatment first including chiropractic adjustments, physical therapy, acupuncture, and other non-invasive methods.
+Usually, an individual tries conservative treatment first including chiropractic adjustments, physical therapy, acupuncture, and other non-invasive methods.
 If that fails and the pain is unbearable, a patient can consider pain management including epidural steroid injections, percutaneous discectomy surgery, and other minimally invasive procedures.
-If that also fails and a permanent injury with symptoms that persist for a long time, a patient should consultation with an orthopedic or neuro-surgeon for a spinal fusion.
+If that also fails and a permanent injury with symptoms that persist for a long time, a patient should consult with an orthopedic or neuro-surgeon for a spinal fusion.